The NVIDIA Shield TV offers a wide array of games that you can download from the Google Play Store.

 Specifically optimized for the NVIDIA Shield, ClusterTruck is a stylistic platformer mixed with Temple Run game mechanics and the chaos of a Crash Bandicoot game.

-You’ll be playing through a world of pure chaos as you’re trying to achieve the goal of getting from point A to point B., avoiding flying trucks, random explosions, and a myriad of unrelenting obstacles.
+You’ll play through a world of pure chaos as you try to get from point A to point B. Avoid flying trucks, random explosions, and a myriad of unrelenting obstacles.

 Portal

 Developed by Valve and launched in 2007, Portal received an overwhelmingly positive reception from critics and players.
-It has influenced a slew of new games ever since and remains a staple of first-person puzzle games.
+It has influenced many new games ever since and remains a staple of first-person puzzle games.

 Through its seemingly harmless premise, you’ll be surprised by the depth of the plot and taken aback by the many twists and turns.